 How to avoid forgetting passwords?

 With CleanMyMac X, you can remove large and unwanted files, organize your digital folders, and clear your physical headspace.
 With its smart, one-click cleaning approach and powerful scanning, you can swiftly dispose of useless documents and apps that may slow down your Mac.
-With CleanMyMac X, you can launch a Smart Scan, removing systems junk, photo and file duplicates, and everything else that will clog up your Mac.
+With CleanMyMac X, you can run a Smart Scan, removing system junk, malware, and everything else that will clog up your Mac as well as run maintenance tasks to speed it up.

 In addition, this amazing tool is free to download, so what are you waiting for?